richardkorneisel/intro-to-python/readme.md

 ## Prerequisites

-* Fundamentals of programming in one other programming language
+* Fundamentals of programming in JavaScript

 ## Objectives

 By the end of this, developers should be able to:

-* Describe the history, background, and use-cases for Python
+* Describe the history, background, and use-cases of Python
 * Compare and contrast Python with a previous language
 * Write basic programs in Python